LunarVim/LunarVim/docs/languages/README.md

 ## LSP setup

-LunarVim uses [../configuration/07-ftplugin.md] to enable lazy-loading the setup of a language server.
+LunarVim uses [filetype plugins](../configuration/07-ftplugin.md) to enable lazy-loading the setup of a language server.
 A template generator is used to create `ftplugin` files and populate them with the setup call.

 - configuration option

 ```lua